DeathN0te/DeathN0te/README.md

 - 👀 I’m interested in Powershell!
 Going to use it to automate everything!
 - 🌱 I’m currently learning Powershell and more powershell!
 - 💞️ I’m looking to collaborate on any tips, tricks and scripts to help me learn and simplify powershell!
-- 📫 How to reach me ummm colloboration or DM's!!
+- 📫 How to reach me ummm collaboration or DM's!!

 <!---
 DeathN0te/Powershell Projects is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.